Generic Name: epoprostenol (E-poe-PROS-te-nol)

 Abnormal skin sensations (eg, burning, numbness, tingling); agitation; anxiety; back pain; diarrhea; dizziness; flu-like symptoms (eg, mild fever, mild chills, muscle aches); flushing; headache; loss of appetite; mild pain or redness at the injection site; muscle, bone, joint, or jaw pain; nausea; nervousness; stomach pain; sweating; tiredness; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody or dark urine; chest pain; dark, tarry, or bloody stools; fainting; fast, slow, or irregular heartbeat; light-headedness; new or worsening shortness of breath; pale skin; severe or persistent dizziness; skin ulcers; swelling of the hands, arms, ankles, or feet; symptoms of infection (eg, fever, chills, persistent sore throat, cough); tremor; unusual or increased bruising or bleeding; unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody or dark urine; chest pain; dark, tarry, or bloody stools; fainting; fast, slow, or irregular heartbeat; light-headedness; new or worsening shortness of breath; pale skin; severe or persistent dizziness; skin ulcers; swelling of the hands, arms, ankles, or feet; swelling of the stomach; symptoms of infection (eg, fever, chills, persistent sore throat, cough); tremor; unusual or increased bruising or bleeding; unusual tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.